jorix/OL-FeaturePopups/README.md

     * Templates as strings or functions.
     * Allows external templates renderers.
  * Show popups by selection or hover from multiple vector layers.
- * Allows to register listeners on the events of selection and hover (Advanced)
  * Multiple selection using box and show list of features selecteds into popup.
  * Allows to register listeners on the events of selection and hover.